mfiers/Moa/sphinx/write_template.rst

 Important features of the bwa_aln.jinja2 file are:

--  The three hash’s (###) specify the start of a function and are followed by the function name and defination.
+-  The three hash's (###) specify the start of a function and are followed by the function name and defination.
 In our bwa_aln example, we have defined 2 funtions: run and clean.
 -  This defination is followed by a set of commands which you would want to be executed when you type ``moa run`` or ``moa_clean`` in the bwa_aln job directory.